University Awards for the Rutgers Community

 These awards honor the outstanding members of the Rutgers community who are selected by their colleagues for exceptional contributions to teaching, research, or public service.
 Many of these nominations have individual deadlines and requirements.
 For details, review the awards below for more information.

-• The awards honor outstanding members of the Rutgers community selected by their colleagues for exceptional contributions to teaching, research, or public service through a program of seven awards.
+The awards honor outstanding members of the Rutgers community selected by their colleagues for exceptional contributions to teaching, research, or public service through a program of six awards.
 For each award, the recipient receives a commemorative certificate and an honorarium.
+The deadline for submissions is March 14, 2025.

 All faculty members, staff members, and student leaders should be made aware of the appropriate awards programs and encouraged to submit nominations in the relevant categories.